chili-publish/grafx-documentation/docs/GraFx-Developers/connectors/build-media-connector/index.md

 E.g. for the query method, we will hardcode an example.

-The data structure of what needs to be returned, can be found in the MediaPage definition
+The data structure of what needs to be returned can be found in the MediaPage definition

 Since the method is defined as a Promise, we'll make it async.

 ```typescript
 async query(options: QueryOptions, context: Dictionary): Promise<Media.MediaPage> {

   return {
 	pageSize: 1,